playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 Because of this — when using the `ngDoCheck` — you're manually running the variable update, which in turn informs Angular’s change detection process to include this in it’s list of screen updates.

 > I realize there’s a lot going on in this example and that can be very confusing, even for me writing it!
-If you’re wanting to learn more but feeling discouraged after reading through this section a time or two, give [this resource](https://blog.angular-university.io/angular-debugging/) (from “Angular University”, a great un-official Angular resource hub) a shot.
+If you’re wanting to learn more but feeling discouraged after reading through this section a time or two, give [this resource](https://blog.angular-university.io/angular-debugging/) (from "Angular University", a great un-official Angular resource hub) a shot.
 It’s what I used to re-learn the elements at play with this error.

 > If there’s more interest in an article from me about Angular change detection, reach out - I'd love to gague interest!